d78ui98/blog-deepanshu/content/posts/2019-03-05/index.md

 ![](../2019-03-05/images/hard.png)

 There we met out IOT security mentor [Abhijith](https://twitter.com/hei5enbrg) sir.
-He works as hardware security researcher at payatu.
-Saw everyone working on hardware CTF challanges.
+He works as a hardware security researcher at Payatu.
+Saw everyone working on hardware CTF challenges.
 At that time they were working on Mirco soldering.
 I have it in a video will share the on youtube and share a link here if everyone permits.

 The only thing I regret is not attending the hardware hacking village from beginning :/

-After that I went to bosh Exhibition booth and played their challange.
-Got 9 out 15 questions right and got a very cool bosh t-shirt.
+After that, I went to Bosh Exhibition booth and played their challenges.
+Got 9 out of 15 questions right and got a very cool bosh t-shirt.
 The questions were mainly of cryptography, network security.

 ### Rise of the Machinez

-Then we attended that final worshop that we planned.
+Then we attended that final workshop that we planned.
 "Rise of the Machinez" by [Anto Joseph](https://twitter.com/antojosep007) .
 He is an amazing speaker.
 The session was fun and interactive throughout.
-He gave Vmware VM with Jupyter notebook preinstalled and had couple of his script.
+He gave Vmware VM with Jupyter notebook preinstalled and had a couple of his script.

 ![](../2019-03-05/images/anton.jpg)